-What it looks like: The Lake Oku clawed frog is extremely small at an average size of 30mm and dark brown in colour.
-Their bellies are speckled black on an orange background and its back feet feature claws at the end.
+What it looks like: The Lake Oku clawed frog is a small frog and grows to an average length of 30mm.
+They are brown in colour, with speckled bellies and the toes on its back feet feature claws at the ends.

 - This species is entirely aquatic and do not leave the water.